Projects

 University-Enterprise Cooperation Project | 2024.01 – 2024.12

 Abstract: This project focuses on intelligent inspection technology for the water-cooled bearing housings of furnace rolls and related high-temperature equipment in continuous annealing furnaces.
 Traditional manual inspection suffers from low efficiency, harsh working environments, and high safety risks, making timely and accurate detection of equipment anomalies difficult.
-The project develops an autonomous inspection robot for the furnace zone, integrating multi-sensor perception, localization, planning, and control to achieve autonomous patrolling, condition monitoring, and anomaly detection, thereby improving the accuracy, real-time performance, and automation level of equipment monitoring while ensuring personnel safety and enhancing operation and maintenance efficiency.
+The project develops an autonomous inspection robot for the furnace zone, integrating autonomous navigation, multi-sensor perception, condition monitoring and fault diagnosis, and autonomous charging functions to achieve autonomous patrolling, condition monitoring, and anomaly detection, thereby improving the accuracy, real-time performance, and automation level of equipment monitoring while ensuring personnel safety and enhancing operation and maintenance efficiency.

 Responsibilities: Organized project initiation materials and conducted solution planning; proposed path planning and control algorithms for the inspection robot; organized and completed multiple rounds of on-site deployment and commissioning to validate system performance and stability; responsible for writing the project conclusion report, organizing experimental data, and consolidating research outcomes to ensure the systematic documentation and transferability of project results.